barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

   A dataset of images and their captions.
 </div>

+In actuality, CLIP was trained on images crawled from the web along with their "alt" tags.

 CLIP is a combination of an image encoder and a text encoder.
 Its training process can be simplified to thinking of taking an image and its caption.
 We encode them both with the image and text encoders respectively.

 <div class="img-div" markdown="0">